built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 ![App Definition Builder](./assets/app-definition-builder.png)

 > **_:information_source: Manifest Types:_** If you use App Definition builder it will offer you a drop down of the manifest types supported (otherwise please see the list of supported manifest types below).
 If you are defining a view (url to load into browser) or a window (without the OpenFin Browser chrome) then there is the option of embedding the settings when you specify the manifest property.
-These would either be [window options](https://developer.openfin.co/docs/javascript/stable/Window.html#~options) or [view options](https://developer.openfin.co/docs/javascript/stable/View.html#~options).
+These would either be [Window Options](https://developer.openfin.co/docs/javascript/stable/Window.html#~options) or [View Options](https://developer.openfin.co/docs/javascript/stable/View.html#~options).
 If you are simply using window or view then the manifest setting should point to a url that provides the settings in JSON format.

 ### Manifest Types